-Frank Rose is a recognized authority on the future of media.
-In his new book, The Art of Immersion: How the Digital Generation Is Remaking Hollywood, Madison Avenue, and the Way We Tell Stories, he argues that we are seeing the emergence of a new form of narrative that’s native to the Internet in the same way the novel is native to print.
-Told through many media at once in a nonlinear fashion, these new narratives encourage us not merely to watch but to participate.
-Often they engage us in the same way games do.
-They’re not just entertaining but immersive, taking us deeper than an hour-long TV drama or a two-hour movie or a 30-second spot will permit.
+Frank Rose is a leading authority on the future of media.
+In his most recent book, The Art of Immersion: How the Digital Generation Is Remaking Hollywood, Madison Avenue, and the Way We Tell Stories, he argues that we are seeing the emergence of a new form of narrative that’s native to the Internet in the same way the novel is native to print.
+Engaging us in much the same way games do, these stories encourage us not just to watch but to participate.
+They’re not only entertaining but immersive, taking us deeper than an hour-long TV drama or a two-hour movie or a 30-second spot will permit.

-Frank gained his perspective from years as a contributing editor at Wired, where he has written extensively on the impact of technology on advertising and entertainment.
-Along the way he covered such topics as the making of Avatar, Sony’s enormous gamble on the PlayStation 3, Samsung and the rise of the South Korean techno-state, and the posthumous career of Philip K. Dick in Hollywood.
-But he also has a depth of experience that comes from covering entertainment and technology for years before that.
+Frank gained his perspective from a decade as a contributing editor at Wired, where he has written extensively on the impact of technology on advertising and entertainment.
+Along the way he covered such stories as the secret to ESPN’s success, Sony’s enormous gamble on the PlayStation 3, the rise of Comedy Central, and the disastrous merger of AOL and Time Warner.
+But he has a depth of experience that comes from covering entertainment, technology, and business for years before that.

-Before joining Wired, Frank was a contributing writer at Fortune, focusing on the rise of global media conglomerates like Disney and Vivendi.
-Earlier he had turned his attention to Hollywood, working as a contributing writer for Premiere and writing The Agency, an unauthorized account of the rise and near-collapse of what was once the most successful talent agency show business.
-As a contributing editor at Esquire in the ’80s, he documented the tribal rites of subcultures ranging from New Wave in New York to entrepreneurs in Silicon Valley.
+Before joining Wired, Frank was a contributing writer at Fortune, focusing on the rise of the global media conglomerates and the moguls who ran them.
+Before that he had turned his attention to Hollywood, working as a contributing writer for the movie magazine Premiere and writing The Agency, an unauthorized account of the rise and near-collapse of what was once the most successful talent agency show business.
+As a contributing editor at Esquire in the ’80s, he documented the tribal rites of subcultures ranging from New Wave in New York to the tech entrepreneurs of Silicon Valley.
 This led to his 1989 best-seller West of Eden, about the cult of Macintosh and the ouster of Steve Jobs from Apple.